 A Market Participant should only Pre-Hedge Client orders when acting as a Principal, and should do so fairly and with transparency

-A bank and a Client have agreed that the bank acts as Principal and may Pre-Hedge the Client’s orders.
+A bank and a Client have agreed that the bank acts as a Principal and may Pre-Hedge the Client’s orders.
 The bank has a large Stop Loss buy order for the Client.
 The bank expects that there are many similar orders in the market at this important technical level and recognises the risk for substantial slippage during execution.
 The bank decides to Pre-Hedge part of the order and starts buying modest amounts in advance without any intent to push up the market price.
 However, the market spikes through the Stop Loss level due to other Market Participants also buying ahead of the technical level.
 The order is triggered, but as a result of Pre-Hedging, the bank is able to provide an execution price close to the Stop Loss level.

-Market Participants should only Pre-Hedge Client orders when acting as Principal and when the practice is used with the intention to benefit the Client.
+Market Participants should only Pre-Hedge Client orders when acting as a Principal and when the practice is used with the intention to benefit the Client.
 Stop Loss Orders are conditional on breaching a specific trigger level and many cases orders are placed at significant levels in the market with the potential for substantial slippage when the level is reached.
 In this example, the bank has utilised Pre-Hedging to build up inventory in advance.
 The bank’s risk book is better positioned than it would otherwise be, had it not Pre-Hedged, to enable the bank to protect the Client from slippage and thus benefit the Client.

 Market Participants should not request transactions with the purpose of disrupting the market, create orders or provide prices with the intent of disrupting market functioning or hindering price discovery